traefik/traefik/docs/content/routing/services/index.md

 !!! warning "Health check in Kubernetes"

-    The Traefik health check is not available for `kubernetesCRD` and `kubernetesIngress` providers because Kubernetes has already an health check mecanism.
+    The Traefik health check is not available for `kubernetesCRD` and `kubernetesIngress` providers because Kubernetes already has a health check mechanism.
     Unhealthy pods will be removed by kubernetes. (cf [liveness documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request))

 ??? example "Custom Interval & Timeout -- Using the [File Provider](../../providers/file.md)"